 Lessons for employers

 The decision highlights the complexity of determining whether a worker is a genuine contractor or an employee.
-Following this decision, it appears that where:
+Following this decision, it appears that a worker will be likely to be deemed to be an employee rather than a contractor where:

 - A business has a high degree of control over when the worker performs their work (e.g. if they are required to perform the work during office hours or on particular days/times);

-- The worker is presented as part of the business (e.g. they use a business email address, have business cards or where a uniform);
+- The worker is presented as part of the business (e.g. they use a business email address, have business cards or wear a uniform).

 The consequences of wrongly classifying such a worker as a contractor (when they should be an employee) can be severe: businesses can be liable for significant financial penalties for “sham contracting” as well as having to backpay employee entitlements (paid leave, minimum wages, notice, redundancy, etc).